 This article first appeared in the Viewpoint column of the Christian Research Journal, volume 24, number 2 (2001).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information on the Christian Research Journal go to: http://www.equip.org

 Adulterer?
 Fornicator?
 Swindler?
 Gossip?
 The apostle Paul clearly said people who habitually and impenitently behave in such a manner “will not inherit the kingdom of God” (1 Cor.
 6:9–10).
 These are actions that we all can get caught up in at one time or another in our lives; nevertheless, if we are living a life dominated by any one of these or even several of them, God says it is possible for us to be sanctified by the washing of the blood of Jesus Christ.
 Our lives can become dramatically different.
 This requires first and foremost a born-again relationship with our Savior Jesus Christ and a willingness to submit to the sanctifying power of the Holy Spirit, which comes through a process of conviction, repentance, and seeking forgiveness from God and others whom we have offended along the way — for God who is faithful will forgive us our sins (see 1 John 1:9).